 (4)A probation report must be transmitted only to the reviewing court and to appellate counsel for the People and the defendant who was the subject of the report.

 Rule 8.45 amended effective January 1, 2016; adopted effective January 1, 2014.

 Advisory Committee Comment

 Subdivision (c)(1)(C).
 For example, for juvenile records, this mark could state "Confidential-Welf. & Inst.
-Code, § 827" or "Confidential-Juvenile Case File"; for a fee waiver application, this mark could state "Confidential-Gov. Code, § 68633(f)" or "Confidential-Fee Waiver Application"; for a probation report, this mark could say "Confidential-Pen.
-Code, § 1203.05" or "Confidential-Probation Report"; and for a transcript of an in-camera hearing under People v.
+Code, § 827" or "Confidential-Juvenile Case File"; for a fee waiver application, this mark could state "Confidential-Gov. Code, § 68633(f)" or "Confidential-Fee Waiver Application"; and for a transcript of an in-camera hearing under People v.
 Marsden (1970) 2 Cal.3d 118, this mark could say "Confidential-Marsden Hearing."